What’s New in the 2026 AMC8 Math Competition Syllabus? Registration Methods? Event Details? Academic Value? Plus AMC8 Introductory Handout

 3. Recent Score Cutoffs and Award Distribution

-The table below shows the recent AMC8 award score cutoffs and the 2026 predictions:
+The table below shows recent AMC8 award score cutoffs (cutoffs vary slightly from year to year):

 Perfect Score Award Perfect score of 25 25 25 25 25